 When your campaign goes live, everyday people are able to invest in your business!
 At this time. you will point people to your offering page and encourage them to invest.
 As your campaign builds momentum the pool of folks you’re reaching out to grows.
 The most successful offerings start with friends and family, then longtime customers, then social media followers.

 Investors will visit your Honeycomb offering page and create a Honeycomb account to invest.
 They can invest as little as $100.
 These funds will be deposited into a third-party escrow account.
 Once your offering meets its minimum funding goal, the funds will be disbursed to your account.
 In the event that your offering doesn’t meet its minimum funding goal by the time your Honeycomb campaign ends, the funds will be returned to investors.

 You and the Campaign Manager can expect to have weekly strategy check-ins where you two will plan outreach methods and review the last week’s results.
 They’ll cheer you on and encourage you to meet and surpass your goals.
 85% of Honeycomb campaigns meet their funding goals!

 5. Eight Tips to Help Ensure a Successful Investment Offering

 Recruit a team to help you.

 No one becomes successful all alone.
-Before you launch your campaign, recruit some folks to reach out to their networks and to post on social media.
-Ideally, you’ll have 3-5 “champions” – people who are committed to your campaign and talking to their friends and family about it, and 8-10 “amplifiers” – people who have a wide social media reach and can post and share your content.
+Before you launch your offering, recruit some folks to reach out to their networks and to post on social media.
+Ideally, you’ll have 3-5 “champions” – people who are committed to your offering and talking to their friends and family about it, and 8-10 “amplifiers” – people who have a wide social media reach and can post and share your content.

 The first 24 hours matter—a lot.